 But can you submit more than one test score?

-Different colleges have different approaches when it comes to submission of the ACT/SAT scores.
+Different colleges have different approaches when it comes to submitting ACT/SAT scores.
 Some schools require students to send in all of their test scores, while others allow the student to choose which scores they want to send.

 Sometimes you can send your best scores